Schwinger dark matter production: Introduction

-We consider a similar dark QED scenario with the same field content as in~\cite{Arvanitaki:2021qlj}, but instead where the dark electric field is generated by the mechanism proposed in~\cite{Bastero-Gil:2018uel,Bastero-Gil:2021wsf} which is based on an axion like coupling between the gauge field and the inflaton.~Compared to the longitudinal mode production mechanism~\cite{Graham:2015rva} discussed above, the mechanism utilized here produces much larger coherent dark electric fields already during inflation via one of the \emph{transverse} vector modes.~Since it is the transverse mode which is produced, this mechanism also works in the massless dark photon case.~Once formed these background fields can then source Schwinger pair production during and, in principle, after inflation.
+We consider a similar dark QED scenario with the same field content as in~\cite{Arvanitaki:2021qlj}, but instead where the dark electric field is generated by the mechanism proposed in~\cite{Bastero-Gil:2018uel,Bastero-Gil:2021wsf} which is based on an axion like coupling between the gauge field and the inflaton.~Compared to the longitudinal mode production mechanism~\cite{Graham:2015rva} discussed above, the mechanism utilized here produces much larger dark electric fields already during inflation via one of the \emph{transverse} vector modes, thus it also works in the massless dark photon case.~Once formed these background dark electric fields can then source Schwinger pair production of dark electrons during inflation.

-After reheating, the large electric fields continue to accelerate the dark electrons which have been pair produced.~This imposes a stringent upper bound on the dark gauge coupling coming from the condition that the dark electrons become non-relativistic by the time of matter radiation equality.~As we'll see, this guarantees that we are always in the regime where the dark sector does \emph{not} thermalize with itself.~However, in this case the dark sector does not need to thermalize since, with the much larger electric fields, enough dark electrons can be produced solely via Schwinger pair production to reproduce the dark matter relic abundance.~In the thermalization case discussed above, there is also Schwinger pair production taking place, but any initial seed of dark electrons coming from Scwhinger production is washed out by the more dominant thermalization effects~\cite{Arvanitaki:2021qlj}.
+At the end of inflation and the onset of reheating, which we assume instantaneous, we have an energy density in the dark sector which is dominated by the dark electric field along with a tiny seed of Schwinger produced dark electrons.~In the thermalization case discussed above, there is also Schwinger pair production, but any initial seed of dark electrons coming from Scwhinger production is washed out by the more dominant thermalization effects~\cite{Arvanitaki:2021qlj}.~Here we consider the regime where the dark sector does \emph{not} thermalize with itself which implies an upper bound on the dark gauge coupling.

-In the vector production mechanism considered in~\cite{Graham:2015rva,Arvanitaki:2021qlj} one can have large enough gauge couplings to thermalize, but yet not violate the non-relativistic condition.~This is because in this case the dark electric field is much smaller so the electric force which accelerates the dark electrons is much weaker than in the mechanism considered here~\cite{Bastero-Gil:2018uel,Bastero-Gil:2021wsf}.~This leads us to conclude that mechanisms which give weak dark electric fields can thermalize and in fact they must thermalize in order to produce enough dark electrons to constitute the dark matter.~Mechanisms with stronger dark electric fields require much smaller gauge couplings to not violate the non-relativistic condition leading to no thermalization in the dark sector.~In this case however the much larger dark electric field can generate the necessary amount of dark matter solely via the Schwinger effect.
+In this case the only source of dark electrons is from inflationary dark Schwinger production.~After reheating Schwinger production ceases and at some point the dark electrons begin redshifting like non-relativistic matter, while the electric field continues redshifting like radiation, eventually coming to dominate the dark sector energy density after matter-radiation equality.~Thus, the relic abundance is set by the balance between inflationary Schwinger production and redshifting effects.